-Paste faulty/invalid JSON in the left area and click the "Fix JSON!!" button to correct it.Enter Invalid JSON
+Paste your broken JSON here and click "Fix JSON!!" to repair itEnter Invalid JSON

 What is JSON Fixer?